nigelhorne/Geo-Coder-Free/README.md

 - `scantext` mode only finds locations in OpenAddresses; it falls back silently when `OPENADDR_HOME` is not set (**FIXME**: should warn).
-- `_abbreviate` and `_normalize` are package functions called cross-package
-by `Local.pm`, creating a tight coupling that prevents marking them `:Private`.
-The correct fix is a `Geo::Coder::Free::Utils` module; deferred.
 - The `__DATA__` alternatives table is hard-coded; it should live in a user-editable config file.
 - The address-regex scantext path misses birth-year sentences such as